knife-zero/knife-zero.github.io/tips/with_policyfile.md

 permalink: tips/with_policyfile/
 ---

-Knife-Zero supports Policyfile from version 1.13.0.
+Knife-Zero supports Policyfile.

 - [Policyfile](https://docs.chef.io/config_rb_policyfile.html)

 ## Requirements

-- chef-dk(chef command) required. to install it as below.
+- chef-dk(chef command) v0.11.0 or later required. to install it as below.
     - install knife-zero under chef-dk environment.
     - include chef-dk to your Gemfile.
-- With Chef-DK 0.11.0 or later.
-    - Need Knife-Zero 1.14.0 or later.
-    - Supports Native API.
-- Chef-DK 0.10.0以下の場合
-    - Need Knife-Zero 1.13.x.
-    - Not supports Native API.

-## Restrictions
+## Strategy

-If you are using a Policyfile at Knife-Zero, it has the following limitations.
+If you are using a Policyfile at Knife-Zero, select the usage from the following two.

+- Use local policy which exported by `chef export`.
+    - It's simple.
     - One Policy that can be used simultaneously.
     - policy_group is fixed as `local`.
-- It can not be used with other Cookbook manager.

-## Setup
+- Use the same specifications as the Chef-Server with combination of `knife serve` and` chef push`.
+    - Operation is a little cumbersome.
+    - Supports multiple-policies and versioning.

+## Case: Use `chef export`.

 Add the following to `knife.rb`.